 The Priority for Reallocation of Any Underspent Funds or Uncommitted Funds Shall Be to Fund the VSHSL Fund Reserve At the close of each fiscal year, the Veterans, Seniors and Human Services Levy Fund may contain uncommitted proceeds because of variations in actual levy expenditures, levy collections or potential program sanctions for underperformance or non-compliance.
 Beginning in 2019 with the close of the 2018 fiscal year, DCHS may reallocate uncommitted VSHSL proceeds in accordance with the process described in this section.

 The first priority for all reallocations shall be to fund the VSHSL fund reserve to at least the goal amounts described in this section.
-If additional uncommitted funds remain after reaching the reserve goal, the board or boards required by the VSHSL Governance Plan shall consider proposals presented by VSHSL staff to reallocate uncommitted funds to any strategy, program or purpose described within this implementation plan, ensuring that funds are used pursuant to the eligible expenditure defined in Ordinance 18555.
+If additional uncommitted funds remain after reaching the reserve goal, the board or boards required by the VSHSL Governance Plan shall consider proposals presented by VSHSL staff to reallocate uncommitted funds to any strategy, program or purpose described within this plan, ensuring that funds are used pursuant to the eligible expenditure defined in Ordinance 18555.

 Organizations, entities and agencies may present DCHS with proposals to use reallocated VSHSL funds for VSHSL staff to present to the board or boards required by the VSHSL Governance Plan.
 Proposals shall be presented in the form of a letter that is properly mailed or emailed to the Director of the Department of Community and Human Services with a copy provided to the staff responsible to oversee the VSHSL.